Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 With that said, the amount of cushioning under the heel is also influenced by the stack height, so it is possible to have low toe drop running shoes with a high stack height.

-One reason that trail runners tend to gravitate towards low heel drop running shoes is that a lower toe drop and smaller stack height help your foot receive more proprioceptive feedback about the terrain so that you can adapt your stride accordingly.
+One reason trail runners tend to gravitate towards lower heel-drop running shoes is that a lower toe drop and smaller stack height help their feet receive more proprioceptive feedback about the terrain, allowing them to adapt their stride accordingly.

-Because trails are uneven surfaces, having greater proprioceptive awareness of how your foot is landing and contacting the surface of the ground will help you better navigate the ever-changing terrain and optimize your stride.
+Because trails have uneven surfaces, having greater proprioceptive awareness of how your foot is landing and contacting the ground will help you better navigate the ever-changing terrain and optimize your stride.

 A person climbing up logs.